com-lihaoyi/os-lib/readme.md

 standard output/error streams for you, you pass in `onOut`/`onErr` callbacks to receive the data as it is generated.

+Note that the `Array[Byte]` buffer you are passed in `onOut`/`onErr` are shared from callback to callback, so if you want to preserve the data make sure you read the it out of the array rather than storing the array (which will have its contents over-written next callback.

 Returns the exit code of the subprocess once it terminates

 ```scala